Iamsdt/Notesv2/Training/VibeCoding/vscode.md

 Prompt 1:

 "Design a responsive login form for a React app.
 Use Material-UI components, include email and password fields with validation, and a submit button.
 Attach #login-styles.css for styling reference.
 Do not include backend logic, focus only on the UI component.
-Use vision model for layout suggestions.
 When design complete, test it using #playwright for responsiveness across devices.
 "

 Prompt 2: